henryivesjones/sam-slash-slack/README.md

 You can optionally add content to the immediate response to let your user know that something is being done in the background.
-A global/default response can be set with the `acknowledge_response` parameter on the `SlashSlack` class, or at the command level with the `acknowledge_response` parameter on the `command` decorator.
+A global/default response can be set with the `acknowledge_response` parameter on the `SAMSlashSlack` class, or at the command level with the `acknowledge_response` parameter on the `command` decorator.
 The value passed to `acknowledge_response` will be passed to `blocks._make_block_message` and can be a `str`, `block`, `list[str]`, or `list[block]` where a `block` is a [block kit block](https://api.slack.com/block-kit/building#getting_started).
 See the [example](https://github.com/henryivesjones/slash-slack/blob/main/example.py) for example usage.

 ## Input Arg/Flag parsing

-`slash-slack` takes care of parsing command input into pre-defined args and flags which let you focus on writing the command function, and not wrangling the content into the format that you need.
+`sam-slash-slack` takes care of parsing command input into pre-defined args and flags which let you focus on writing the command function, and not wrangling the content into the format that you need.

 ## Auto-generated help